cjhillbrand/websocket-sandbox/README.md

 **FOR EACH ONE OF YOUR LAMBDA FUNCTIONS DO THE FOLLOWING**
 1. Scroll down on the page of your lambda function and find the section *Execution Role*
 2. Check to see if there is a link to the role that you created previously.
 Open that link in another tab of your browser.
 3. We are now at the IAM Access and Policy page for our Role.
-If we have done everything correctly thus far regarding the permissions there should be one policy, **LambdaBasicExecutionPolicy**.
+If we have done everything correctly thus far regarding the permissions there should be one policy, **AWSLambdaBasicExecutionRole**.
 4. Click on the **+ Add inline policy** button located to the right and midway down the page.
 5. Click on the **JSON** Tab.
 This is where we can add in our custom permissions to our role.
-6. Paste the policy (role.json) in each respective functions folder to the editor.
+6. Paste the policy (role.json located in the table above) in each respective functions folder to the editor.
 7. Replace the \<ARN> with the ARN for the designated resource.
     <details>
     <summary> Finding DynamoDB ARN </summary>